tjd-dev/midcentury-icons/README.md

 # Don't see the icon?

-### Cache issue HomeAssistant 2024.1.1
+### Clear Cache

-Some addons (including official) have had some cache issues since 2024.1.1, here are a few work arounds to try

-1. first go to settings, dashboard and 3 dots click resources, add resource

-    ```yaml
-    /hacsfiles/midcentury-icons/midcentury-icons.js?hacstag=366862031202420
-    ```

-2. Add this second resource too
-    ```yaml
-    /local/community/midcentury-icons/midcentury-icons.js
-    ```

-#### Hard Reload (browser cache issue)
-- Reload browser by holding CTRL and pressing F5.
+- Hard reload browser by holding CTRL and pressing F5
-- For Mac, hold ⌘ CMD and ⇧ SHIFT, then press R.
+- For Mac, hold ⌘ CMD and ⇧ SHIFT, then press R

+### Check Integration
+1. Go to Settings → Devices & Services
+2. Look for "Midcentury Icons" in the integrations list
+3. If not there, restart Home Assistant

-#### Redownload Integration
+### Redownload Integration
-1. From left sidebar, select on *HACS*.
+1. From HACS → Integrations
-2. Select on *Integrations*.
-3. From the top header bar (Integrations, Frontend), select *Frontend*.
-4. Search *midcentury-icons* on the search bar.
-5. Select *Midcentury Icons*.
-6. From the top right, select the 3 vertical dots which opens a dropdown menu.
-7. Select *Redownload*.
-8. **Hard reload** browser.

-#### Reinstall Integration
-1. Open the dropdown menu from **Step 6** of **Redownload Integration**.
-2. Select *Remove*, then select *Remove* again on the popup.
-3. This should bring you back to /hacs/frontend
-4. From the top right, select the 3 vertical dots which opens a dropdown menu.
-5. Select on *Custom repositories*.
-6. Find *Midcentury Icons* and select it.
-7. On the bottom right, select the big blue *Download* icon.
-8. **Hard reload** browser.
+2. Find "Midcentury Icons"
+3. Click the 3 dots → Redownload
+4. Restart Home Assistant

 ---